 We have created five indexes: Names, Places, Subjects, Authors, Book Reviews.

-The present version was last updated on 25th April 2018 and covers all Journals up to and including April 2018.
+The present version covers all Journals up to and including April 2019.

 Important note: To open it you will need either Microsoft Excel or some other software which can open spreadsheet files.
 If you presently do not have such software, an excellent open source (free and legitimate) option is Apache Open Office.
 If you would like to use that software please follow this link, download and install the software, and then return to this page to access the Journal Index.